20k/rtlsdr_net_daemon/readme.md

 # Installation

 1. Overwrite (backup first!) the old rtlsdr.dll/librtlsdr.dll bundled with an application, with the dlls provided in the latest release.
-These live in /dll
+You can find these under `dll`
 2. Start up the daemon rtlsdr_daemon.exe
 3. That's it, everything should work